SteveJustin1963/tec-8x8x8/README.md

 its nice we have the 8x8 addon, and on much the same design we can make a 8x8x8 by adding more latches + 138 chip. you can also buy a 8x8x8 kit for under $30 with all the parts, but you cant connect it to the tec-1, or can you? lol

-this hack add-on is to use the kit
+this hack-on is to use the kit and drive it rather with the tec-1.

 https://www.banggood.com/Geekcreit-8x8x8-LED-Cube-3D-Light-Square-Blue-LED-Flash-Electronic-DIY-Kit-p-1055438.html